 The nationally known Hearst Castle in San Simeon attracts over one million visitors each year and the historic Mission San Luis Obispo Tolosa, founded in 1772, is another popular attraction.
 Many locally sponsored events including the Festival Mozaic, Old-Fashioned Fourth of July, Renaissance Faire, Mid-State Fair, San Luis Obispo Expo, Central Coast Wine Festival, San Luis Obispo County Symphony, Colony Days, Pioneer Days, Strawberry Festival, Central Coast Wine Classic, Clam Festival, Harbor Festival, Paso Robles Wine Festival, Farmers’ Markets, and various holiday events also draw visitors to the county each year.
 Major U.S. highways, regional airports, railroad stations and the Port of San Luis all make the area accessible by land, air and water.

-About County Government
+How County Government Works